ExpressVPN upgrades servers to 10Gbps, 40Gbps in the pipeline

 The highest-rated provider on our best VPN leaderboard, ExpressVPN, is now busy upgrading all of its 1Gbps servers to new revamped ones that can reach up to 40Gbps of bandwidth limit.

-What's more, a small number of those have been boosted up to 40Gbps to allow the provider to experiment with more innovations for a future-proof service.
+What's more, a small number of those have been boosted up to 40Gbps to allow the provider to experiment with more innovations for a future-proofed service.

 "We are also still exploring ways to better optimize and operate these 40Gbps servers at full capacity," an ExpressVPN spokesperson told TechRadar.
 "Users should already enjoy the full benefits of our 10Gbps servers in the meantime."